Best Practices for Test Automation | David Tzemach

 Manual testers should focus on manual testing.
 If you want them to automate, make sure that they are dedicated only to the automated testing work.

-The team must include at least one authority who can lead the technical aspects and guide the other automation engineers.
+The team must include at least one authority to lead the technical aspects and guide the other automation engineers.

 Manual testers are not programmers.
-Do not ask them to program without appropriate training.
+Please do not ask them to program without appropriate training.

 Make sure that your team has enough people to meet the project requirements.